|

 Since 'borrowing' music was common practice in the 17th Century it is

-very difficult to establish who borrowed or adapted this tune from who.
-Fact is that
+very difficult to establish who borrowed or adapted this tune from whom.The fact is that

-it evolved from existing tunes and the role of Lully who definitely had help of André Philidor, the oboe specialist of the time
+it evolved from existing tunes and the role of Lully, who definitely had the help of André Philidor, the oboe specialist of the time,

 can easily be overestimated.